hzeller/RedPitaya-Case/README.md

 A shielded case for the scope/function generator instrument from http://redpitaya.com/.
 The bare RedPitaya is just the board and without any shielding or protective housing - this project attempts to remedy that.
-See a couple of pictures in this [G+ Post][g+-post].
+This is on [Thingiverse][thing278113].

 The shield-metal-cut.ps PostScript file is the source for the shielding.
 Print this on paper, glue on a thin (best tinned) iron shield metal and cut out.